Is your website in safe hands?

-The most common and frustrating attacks include rouge form submissions which often lead to website owners implementing ‘are you human’ solutions, which negatively impact data capture effectiveness.
+The most common and frustrating attacks include rogue form submissions which often lead to website owners implementing ‘are you human’ solutions, which negatively impact data capture effectiveness.
 Database injection attacks which can lead to defaced websites and data loss, and denial of service (DOS) attacks, which cause outages and poor performance are also widespread.

 The worst attacks can take over your website to promote unpleasant goods and services, others will automatically redirect visitors to other websites, which can have a dramatic impact on your brand and its reputation.